 This misbehaviour is attended to routinely and effectively through the skills of the teacher in the classroom or on the corridor.
-Teachers keep records of the behaviour, sanctions given and they follow up to ensure it is completed.
-Teachers also record if the student adapted their behaviour after the sanction.
+Teachers record the misbehaviour, the sanction given and ensure all sanctions are completed satisfactorily.
+Teachers also record the effectiveness of sanctions applied.

-Examples of this type of behaviour

-- distracting others in class

-- inappropriate language/comments

-- littering in corridor or classroom

-- not having class materials

-- not doing homework/study

-- being uncooperative

-- messing on corridors

-- chewing gum

-- using tippex

-- no journal

-- having mobile phone/recording equipment/cameras/ipods/music players in use or in sight

-Sample Interventions & Supports

-- verbal correction

-- moving the student within class

-- note in journal

-- meeting student after class to discuss

-- removal of gum/tippex

-- Behaviour Support Classroom teachers working with the class

-- one-day journal sheet given by YH/Tutor to student

-Sample Sanctions

-- extra relevant work given and collected by teacher - detention with relevant work supervised by the teacher - journal sheet to be copied into journal - phone/recorder is given to Principal for safe keeping until a parent collects it
+Examples of this type of behaviour Distracting others in class Inappropriate language/comments Littering in corridor or classroom Not having class materials Not doing homework/study Being uncooperative Messing on corridors Chewing gum Using tippex No journal Having mobile phone/recording equipment/ Sample Interventions & Supports Verbal correction Moving the student within class Note in journal Meeting student after class to discuss Removal of gum/tippex Behaviour Support Classroom teachers working with the class One day journal sheet given by YH/Tutor to student Sample Sanctions Extra relevant work given and collected by teacher Detention with relevant work supervised by the teacher Journal sheet to be copied into journal Phone/recorder is given to Principal for safe keeping until a parent collects it

 During class, if a student does not respond to the above interventions or sanctions and continues to repeat the behaviour, they may be removed to a neighbouring class upon prior arrangement with the neighbouring teacher.
 Students cannot be left unsupervised in classrooms/on the corridor/in concourse.
-After class, the student should report back to the class teacher who records the event and consults the Year Head to consider what supports and further interventions are available to the student.
+After class, the removed student should report back to the class teacher who records the event and later consults the Year Head to consider what supports and/or interventions are available.